Advisory

 Major Responsibilities of the Advisor

-• To provide useful and appropriate input when requested for IEP meeting.
+- To provide useful and appropriate input when requested for IEP meetings.

 Advisory Program Format

-• Advisory Groups will be assigned by grade level
+- Advisory Groups will be assigned by grade level and loop 5-6 and 7-8.